cockroachdb/docs/start-a-local-cluster.md

 <div class="filter-content" markdown="1" data-scope="docker">

-Once you've installed Docker and the official CockroachDB image, it's easy to run a multi-node cluster across multiple Docker containers on a single host.
+Once you've installed Docker and the official CockroachDB image, it's simple to run a multi-node cluster across multiple Docker containers on a single host.
 This page shows you how.

+{{site.data.alerts.callout_info}}It's not currently possible to use Docker volumes to persist node data on Mac and Windows.
+Therefore, Docker is recommended only for testing on those operating systems.
+Once a native Docker version is available for Mac and Windows, volumes.   on Mac and Windows.
+CockroachDB aims to provide standard SQL with extensions, but some standard SQL functionality is not yet available.
+Joins, for example, will be built into version 1.0.
+See our <a href="https://github.com/cockroachdb/cockroach/wiki">Product Roadmap</a> for more details.{{site.data.alerts.end}}

 NOTE about potential for data loss.
 And that docs for multi-host scenario will come soon.